ZerxXxes/solaredge_modbus2influx/README.md

 ## Installation
 This install guide is tested on Ubuntu Linux.
 Make sure you have installed [InfluxDB](https://docs.influxdata.com/influxdb/v1.8/introduction/install/) and [Grafana](https://grafana.com/docs/grafana/latest/installation/debian/) first.
 Then make sure your Solaredge inverter has Modbus over TCP enabled (This is disabled by default on newer firmware) otherwise scroll down for a guide on how to enable this.
+You also need to have the two pip packages [influxdb](https://pypi.org/project/influxdb/) and [solaredge_modbus](https://pypi.org/project/solaredge-modbus/) installed.
+You can install them like this:
+``pip3 install influxdb solaredge-modbus``

 **1.**
 Start by cloneing this repo:
 ``git clone https://github.com/ZerxXxes/solaredge_modbus2influx.git``